Wedding Centerpieces 101

-Centerpieces are essential decorations that help jazz up any reception hall.
-While the process is a fun one, choosing your arrangements is much more involved than just listing off your favourite flowers.
-From colour schemes to vessel decorations, there are a lot things to remember before you start ordering.
+Wedding centerpieces are essential decorations that help jazz up any reception hall.
+While the process is a fun one, choosing your arrangements is much more involved than just listing off your favourite wedding flowers.
+From colour schemes and wedding style to candle holders and vessel decorations, there are a lot of things to remember before you start ordering.

-Here are the ins and outs of selecting and ordering your centerpieces.
+Here are the ins and outs of ordering your wedding centerpieces.

-The total number of arrangements you order should match the number of tables in your reception venue.
+The total number of wedding centerpieces you order should match the number of tables in your reception venue.
 Don’t forget to order flowers for buffet tables, the head table and the welcome table (they may look a little bare without them).

 In Canada, we’re lucky enough to experience winter, spring, summer and fall.
 But just as seasons change, so do the flowers.
 Ask your florist what will be available around the time of your wedding and work with that.
 If you’re getting hitched around the holidays you may have to kiss your dreams of a sunflower filled reception hall goodbye, but you may have some more festive options like evergreen branches and poinsettia at your disposal.
 A few types – like lilies, roses and hydrangeas – are available year-round, making them good for any season.

-Consider the overall vibe of your reception before ordering your centerpieces.
-While you may love how swanky orchids look, they may not be the best choice for a low-key barn party.
+Consider the overall vibe of your reception before ordering your table centerpieces.
+While you may love how swanky orchids look, they may not be the best choice for rustic wedding centerpieces if you’re having a low-key barn party.
 On the flip side, you may have a thing for wildflowers, but they may not fit the bill for an upscale hotel soiree.
 You’ll want to think about the colour scheme, venue and overall feel of your reception before you start crafting bouquets to avoid having things look out of place.

 Before you select a vessel, you’ll want to figure out the height of your arrangements.
-Do you want something sky high and dramatic or short and sweet?
-Taller arrangements have a regal, luxurious feel, perfect for big, black tie receptions.
-However, because they’re so grand they can block your guests’ view, so consider your table placement before committing.
-Shorter arrangements benefit smaller tables but may need a few extra flowers and accents to make them eye catching.
+Do you want something sky-high and dramatic or short and sweet?
+Tall wedding centerpieces have a regal, luxurious feel, perfect for big, black-tie receptions, however, make sure they are tall enough as to not block your guests’ view.
+Shorter arrangements benefit smaller tables but may need a few extra flowers and accents to make them eye-catching.
 If you can’t decide on a style, you can always do a mixture of short and tall.

 How you display your flowers makes all the difference.
-Centerpieces vessels come in an array of shapes and sizes, ranging from vintage inspired flutes to more modern vases.
+Wedding centerpiece vessels come in an array of shapes and sizes, ranging from vintage-inspired flutes to more modern vases.
 Selecting a style that suits your wedding theme is key.
 Here’s a brief rundown of the most popular styles available: